Failed Back Surgery Syndrome

 Understanding Failed Back Surgery Syndrome

 Failed back surgery syndrome (FBSS) occurs when spinal surgery fails to relieve pain or leads to new discomfort, often resulting in chronic pain, sensory disturbances, and reduced mobility that affect both physical and mental well-being.
 This persistent pain can interfere with daily activities, from work and family life to hobbies, and may eventually impact independence and overall quality of life.
 Without timely intervention, FBSS can lead to a worsening cycle of disability and discomfort.
-At Compass Pain and Wellness, we provide personalized, comprehensive treatments that target the root causes of pain, promoting lasting relief and improved spinal function.

 • Chronic Pain: Persistent or recurring pain in the back, legs, or neck despite surgery.